 |Principal / Conceptual Architecture||Engineers and project owners create and plan business processes to be managed with the help of projected software.|

 |High-level Design||Engineers beef up the plan with details and sub-processes, then agree upon vision with project owners.|

 |Detailed Design||Engineers collaborate with project managers and developers to break the project into manageable tasks.|

 Find a software design and development partner in CA: The 7 Best Healthcare Software Development Companies in California for 2022.

 Do you need a tech partner capable of designing optimized, well-planned software products and systems?

 At TATEEDA GLOBAL, we select and execute the best software development process strategy for you, including business logic design steps adapted to your business specifics.
 If you’re interested in an experienced tech partner to help you create a medical software solution in the shortest possible amount of time, do not hesitate to contact us!

-All software development process steps and nuances are negotiable.
+All development process steps and nuances are negotiable.
 They will be discussed with you and adjusted in accordance with your goals, deadlines, and expectations once you provide us with your project details.

 Software Development Process Options